AkashRajpurohit/howtoprofessionallysay/README.md

-# How do you professionally say
+# How to professionally say